acdse/ud775/pages/resources.md

 A Git tutorial where you enter commands on your own computer <br />
 http://gitimmersion.com

-Instructional videos made by Git <br />
+Instructional videos made by the Git team <br />
 https://git-scm.com/videos/

 <br />